koheimizuno/EVM-ABI-Fetcher/README.md

 func (f *FetcherCli) GetABIAtStartOfBlock(db *gorm.DB, chainID int, contractAddress common.Address) ([]byte, error) {
 ```

 The program will retrieve ABI from blockchain browsers corresponding to different chains and store it in the database.
-Now support Ethereum, BSC, Arbitrum, Base, Avalanche, Polygon.
-(TODO: only support Ethereum now)
+Now support Ethereum, BSC, Arbitrum, Polygon.

 We use a cache to increase access speed.
 Follow the sequence and strategy shown in the figure when querying ABI concurrently: